giantswarm/docs/src/content/vintage/advanced/registry/zot/index.md

     memory: 1024Mi

 env:
-  - name: "GOGC"
+  - name: GOGC
     value: "50"
-  - name: "GOMEMLIMIT"
+  - name: GOMEMLIMIT
     # Set this to about 80% of the memory limit.
-    value: "800MiB"
+    value: 800MiB
 ```

-For more details on this approach, see: https://tip.golang.org/doc/gc-guide.
+For more details on this approach, we recommend to read the [Guide to the Go Garbage Collector](https://tip.golang.org/doc/gc-guide).

-### Deployment strategies
+#### Deployment strategies

 Some extension, like `search` can create file locks on the data volume mount.
 With the `RollingUpdate` strategy,
 this will cause the new pods failing to stand up.
 In such scenarios it is recommended to set it to `Recreate`.